vokseverk/project-template/README.md

 The *Frontend > Build* task is for copying the compiled assets etc. from the `.Frontend` build folder to the current `.Web` assets folder.

+There are corresponding *Run Umbraco site* and *Build and deploy frontend* tasks supplied for Visual Studio Code as well.

 ## Directory Setup